andre-abadi/andre-abadi.github.io/_posts/2014-02-12-xbmc-downloader-2.md

 Now head over to your XBMC and go to `System` then `System Info`.
 Here you should be able to observe the IP address that your local router has assigned the device running XBMC.
 For me it was `192.168.1.120` but for you it might be different.

 Go back to your computer and open up PuTTY.
 Remember that `SSH` and Port `22` are default values.
-Enter the IP address you found
+Enter the IP address you found in the `Host Name (or IP address)` field.

+1. Click `Open`
+2. If a pop-up window appears, click `Yes`.
-Click `Open` and a black window should appear.
+3. A black window should appear.

-###Trying It Out
+4. Inside will appear a prompt asking for your username.
+  a.
+If you have Raspbmc, type in `pi`
+  b.
+If you have XBMCbuntu, type in `xbmc`
+5. A prompt will ask for you password.
+  a.
+If you have Raspbmc, type in ‘raspberry’
+  b.
+If you have XBMCbuntu, just press enter.

+If you completed all of this successfully, congratulations!
+PuTTY, using a username and password for security, just connected to your Linux device via SSH over the network and started a shell program.
+That shell program, once started, returned a command prompt, which was sent back over the network to PuTTY, which displayed it on your screen.
+PuTTY is now emulating the terminal of your Linux device over the network.

+That’s the shell program on the host computer giving you a command prompt right there.
+Try typing in `who` and press enter.
+As mentioned in Part 1, we just passed a command (_sans_ arguments) to the shell program on the Linux device.
+It returned certain information pertaining to your current login, and once completed, returned to you another command prompt.

+Type in `exit` and press enter.
+The connection between you and the host computer has been terminated and the Shell program ended.
+It is now safe to end the terminal emulation program and close PuTTY.

 ###Conclusion

-Had enough of history?
-Me too.
-Hopefully I’ve managed to cover off all of the names and concepts involved.
-It is important to understand the context of that upon we are about to embark.

-In the next part, we will connect to our Linux host over the Local Area Network using PuTTY and the SSH protocol.
+Well done, you have just connected to your Linux device running XBMC, and remotely emulated a text terminal.
+With an understanding of the command-line interface, at the prompt you entered a command to the shell program, receiving a textual result back from the shell program.
+Once it finished executing the command, it returned to you another command prompt.

+You then safely closed the remote connection to the shell program and ended the terminal emulation locally.

+We won’t go into quite as much detail in subsequent parts of this guide, but I felt it was important to give a good grounding in the very basics of what we are doing.
+The rest of the guide will all be done via SSH, hence it is important to understand the concepts involved in doing so.

+Next time we will learn about software packages in Linux and will practise this understanding by installing the world’s best text editor; Vim.